NirmalNegi07/NirmalNegi07/README.md

 #### 🛠️ Other Contributions

-- ✅ Performance optimization in multi-tenant systems.
+- ✅ Played a key role in developing multi-tenant system.
 - ✅ Improved database query efficiency and architectural scalability.
 - ✅ Integration of analytics & monitoring tools (Sentry, APMs) for production insights.